Business

 Sitemap: https://autodetective.ai/sitemaps/sitemap-index.xml

 Internal linking architecture.
-This deserves its own section.
+This one deserves its own section, because it turned out to be the biggest lever of all.

 Internal Linking: The Multiplier Nobody Talks About

 Internal linking is the most underrated factor in programmatic SEO at scale.
-I'm convinced of this now, after watching the data for over a year.
+After watching the data for over a year, I'm convinced of this.

-The initial version of AutoDetective.ai had a flat structure.
+The initial version of AutoDetective.ai had a flat hierarchy.
 Homepage linked to make pages.
 Make pages linked to model pages.
 Model pages linked to year pages.
 Clean, logical, insufficient.

 The problem: pages more than three clicks from the homepage get crawled less frequently and rank lower.
 With a flat hierarchy, my year-specific pages were three to four levels deep.
 Google treated them as low-priority.

-The fix was building a dense internal linking network:
+The fix was building a dense, relevance-based internal linking network:

 // Cross-linking related vehicles